sebasmos/satellite.extractor/README.md

 ## Docker pipeline

-If you want to download data using docker, please follow the next commands.
+If you want to download data using docker,  please update the [config file](https://github.com/sebasmos/satellite.extractor/blob/main/src/satellite-extractor-dockerized/config.py) as desired and follow the next commands.

 ```
 docker build -f Dockerfile -t docker .